fairy-root/steam-depot-online/README.md

 ## Notes

+1. **make sure to understand the following**:

+- if you just want the game, then select all the decrypted repositories, and deselect the encrypted ones. the game will get downloaded if it found in any repository

+- if you want the latest updates, you can get the encrypted game, then replace the decryption keys.
+  - **Encrypted repositories** have latest manifests.
+(Games will not work)
+  - **Decrypted repositories** have decryption keys.
+(Games ready to play)

-1. The **encrypted repositories** have hashed decryption keys, their lua files can be installed, but the games won't run. they would show `The content is still encrypted error`.
+2. The **encrypted repositories** have hashed decryption keys, their lua files can be installed, but the games won't run. they would show `The content is still encrypted error`.
    - **Possible Solutions**: Find the same game from decrypted repositories, and replace the **Decryption Keys**.
    - The **Decryption Keys** would work for the **Depots** with different **Manifest ID**.
-2. The encrypted lua files from **SWA Tool** with the format \*.st can be installed, and the Decryption keys can be extracted after installing the game.
+3. The encrypted lua files from **SWA Tool** with the format \*.st can be installed, and the Decryption keys can be extracted after installing the game.
-3. After some uses, the repositories get **rate limited**.
+4. After some uses, the repositories get **rate limited**.
 Use a **VPN** to change your location after few downloads.

 ---